Eluinhost/FancyFreeze/README.md

 Players with `uhc.fancyfreeze.antifreeze` (default op) will be unaffected by freeze commands

-When the [UHC plugin](https://github.com/Eluinhost/UHC) is installed it will add an icon to `/addons` that when clicked will toggle global freeze
+When the [UHC plugin](https://github.com/Eluinhost/UHC) is installed it will add an icon to `/uhc` that when clicked will toggle global freeze and `/ffg` will show messags using the UHC styles.
+Enabled status will also carry across server reload/restarts.

 # Commands